Skip to main content

 Use Cases

-• Filling text blocks in fantasy RPG rulebook layout mockups
+• Filling body text columns in a fantasy RPG rulebook layout before final copy is written

-• Creating printed prop scrolls and decrees for escape rooms
+• Populating printed prop scrolls and royal decrees for escape room set dressing

-• Demonstrating multi-column parchment layouts to historical society clients
+• Demoing a parchment-style multi-column layout to a historical society client

 Tips